 Loans and debt securities are written off (either partially or in full) when there is no realistic prospect of recovery.
-This is generally the case when The Company determines that the borrower does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
+This is generally the case when the Company determines that the borrower does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
+Both the total carrying amount of that asset and the impairment allowance (if any) are written off directly.
+Write-off is a partial or complete termination of recognition.
 However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Company's procedures for recovery of amounts due.

-4.5 Cash
+4.6.1 Cash